Skip to main content

 CREATE queries

-CREATE queries follow exactly the same syntax as MATCH queries when it comes to specifying nodes, edges, and property/label constraints, but they do not have RETURN clauses.
+CREATE queries follow exactly the same syntax as MATCH queries when it comes to specifying nodes, edges, and property/label constraints.
+CREATE queries may have RETURN clauses, but they do not need them.
 There is also the additional requirement that all nodes and edges must have at least one label.
 This means a query such as

 CREATE (n)